WarpspeedSCP/yet-cc-rs/README.md

     # If you want to disable this tip, set to 3 or above.
     condition: 1            # In this example, this is a relatively unknown tip.
     # This number indicates how many instructions need to be skipped to not read out the tip.
-    # It should usually coincide with the number of instructions within the
+    # To display this tip, the game needs to run 4 instructions after the custom tip instruction.
-    # OP_Insert block unless you are inserting more than just this one tip.
+    # So, you write 4 here.
     skip: 4
     # This opcode is used to clear the textbox.
-  - !OP_49
+  - !OP_CLEAR_SCREEN
     address: 0x000005D7
     opcode: 0x49
     arg1: 0xFFFF